 1. Use the right sources and connections

-It's an obvious truism, but in order to get the best from your TV you need to put the best into it.
+It may seem obvious, but in order to get the best from your TV you need to put the best into it.

 By and large, the only connection you should be using is HDMI, unless there's an overriding reason to opt for a legacy interface.
 Owners of high-end Panasonic TVs will also have the option of DisplayPort.
 This is used for connecting PCs and can deliver equally high quality signals.